kolenaIO/kolena/docs/metrics/iou.md

 ![An example of segmentation mask with results](../assets/images/metrics-iou-seg-mask-results.jpg)
 <p style="text-align: center; color: gray;">
-    From left to right: the ground truth segmentation mask, the prediction segmentation mask, and the overlay with TP, FP, and FN labeled
+    From left to right: the ground truth segmentation mask, the inference segmentation mask, and the overlay with TP, FP, and FN labeled
 </p>

-From the cat image shown above, when you overlay the ground truth and prediction masks, the pixels that belong to both masks are TP.
-The pixels that only exist in the ground truth mask are FNs, and the pixels that only exist in the prediction mask are FPs.
+From the cat image shown above, when you overlay the ground truth and inference masks, the pixels that belong to both masks are TP.
+The pixels that only exist in the ground truth mask are FNs, and the pixels that only exist in the inference mask are FPs.
 Let's consider the following pixel counts for each category:

 <center>